lewisHome/CarND-PID-Control-Project/README.md

 ### Derivative Control

-The problem with pure proportional control is that it only works on the current system state, that is it can't accomodate the fact that as a controller gets closer to the set point it should reduce the amount by which it modulates the process.
-This was noted by Nicolas Minorsky as the observation that a helmsman starts to decrease the amount by which he corrects the steering error the closer they get to the correct heading.
+The problem with pure proportional control is that it only works on the current system state.
+That is as the controller approaches the set point it can not decrease the amount of corrective action it is applying.
+Humans do this intuitivly and was noted by Nicolas Minorsky as the observation that a helmsman starts to decrease the amount by which he corrects the steering error the closer they get to the prescribed heading.
 This is mathematically formalised by including a derivative correction factor.
+As the image below shows a well tuned PD controller can settle nicely at a set point.

 ![ ](Images/PD_Controller.png  "PD Controller")

 ### Integral Control

+The final term in the controller is the integral term and this is used to compensate for steady state error.
+In Nicolas's work this is to cover effects such as wind blowing the ship off course.

 ![ ](Images/PID_Controller.png  "PID Controller")

-##Tuning a PID controller
+## Tuning a PID controller

-###Zeigler Nicholas Method

-###Twiddle
+The mathematical implementation of a PID controller is not difficult.
+The difficulty in using a PID controller comes from choosing the correct gain factors for each element and this is notoriously difficult.

+### Zeigler Nichols Method

+A commonly used method of tuning a PID controller was developed by [J Zeigler and N Nichols](https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method).
+The basic idea is to set the I and D gain parameters to zero and then modify your P parameter until you have a steady osscilation.
+This gives you your ultimate gain and a measure your period of osscilation.
+Using these two factors you can calculate optimum P,I and D gain parameters.

+### Twiddle

+The method described in the Udacity course notes is coined twiddle and is a gradient descent method.
+This is the method implemented in the code contained within this repo.
+The code is included in [PID.cpp](src/PID.cpp) under the Twiddle function.

+The twiddle algorithm squentially tweeks each gain parameter and measures the effect on the system by observing the effect on the accumulated error.
+The algorithm keeps adjusting the parameters until the adjustment decreases the performance of the system.
+At this point the best value is kept and the next parameter is modified.
+This is repeated for each parameter and then the process is repeated with increasingly smaller probing values. until the sum of the probing values are less than a specified tolerance.

+This method has a tendancy to get stuck in local minima and also requires reasonable values to start with.
+An interesting method I found on line used [Evolutionary Programing](https://arxiv.org/pdf/1709.09227.pdf) for optimizing the parameters and if I have more time in the future I would like to revist this problem and try some different tuning techniques.

+The code in this repo tries to optimise parameters to control the steering and the throttle.
+To achieve this I define an accumalted error function which decreases the closer the car is to the center of the road and also the speed that it travels.
+That is a good accumulated error value is obtained for a vehicle that is in the center of the road and travelling fast.
+I put in heavy penalty functions for a stopped car and for a car that is not on the track.
+These are basic concepts for building a learning agent and this presents another opportunity for further interesting research.

 ![](Images/PID_vid.gif "PID Video")